altogic/altogic-js/README.md

 </script>
 ```

-As input to `createClient` you need to provide your environement base URL and client-key.
+As input to `createClient` you need to provide your environment base URL and client-key.
 You can
 create a new environment or access your app `envUrl` from the **Environments** view and create a new
 `clientKey` from **App Settings/Client library** view in Altogic Designer.